 4. Gothenburg’s Archipelago and Bohuslän Coast

-One of my favourite places in Sweden which I have visited many times is Gothenburg’s archipelago and the coast up from the Göta river to Strömstad at the Norwegian border.
+One of my favourite places in Sweden which I have visited many times is Gothenburg’s archipelago and the West Coast from the Göta river to Strömstad at the Norwegian border.
 Swedes also think this location deserves to be featured among the loveliest places to visit in Sweden and I’m happy about it.
 You should come and see!
 Way different than Stockholm’s archipelago but still by the sea.

 Strömma also offers boat tours, cruises and sightseeing in Gothenburg.